Greater Johnstown, other local school districts to receive millions in windfall relief funding

 According to the state Department of Education, Blacklick Valley School District will get $3,245,020 in this distribution; Cambria Heights, $1,896,705; Central Cambria, $2,497,000; Conemaugh Valley, $2,061830; Ferndale Area, $2,484,952; Forest Hills, $3,341,568; Conemaugh Township Area, $1,092,203; North Star, $2,355,386; Northern Cambria, $2,238,165; Penn Cambria, $3,126,652; Portage Area, $1,896,331; Richland, $2,066,295; Shade-Central City, $827,031; Somerset Area, $4,620,521; Westmont Hilltop, $1,987,640; and Windber Area, $2,916,771.

+"All schools have been affected by the COVID-19 pandemic and I commend school communities for rising to the challenge to combat the toll it has taken," Gov. Tom Wolf said in a Monday release.
+"This extra funding is critical to help schools meet the unique needs of educating students at this time while keeping school buildings safe when students return to the classroom."

-At least 20% of this money must be used to address learning loss and the social, emotional and academic needs of underrepresented students, a release from Wolf’s office said.
+At least 20% of the money must be used to address learning loss and the social, emotional and academic needs of underrepresented students.

 That includes those from low-income families, English learners, students with disabilities, those experiencing homelessness and children in foster care.

+Arcurio said the school district will do that through the hiring of supportive personal to bring tier-3 one-to-one interventions to the students to re-coup lost learning.

-The rest of the funding can be put toward a wide range of initiatives, including technology purchases, professional training, after-school program and mental health supports.
+The rest of the funding can be put toward a wide range of initiatives, including technology purchases, professional training, after-school program and mental health supports, according to the release from Wolf's office.

 All of the ESSER III money must be used by September 2024.